-Bob Dylan returned to some of his most important roots in 1975 when he came to Massachusetts, particularly Cambridge and Lowell, with his Rolling Thunder Revue in 1975.
+Bob Dylan returned to some of his most important roots when he came to Massachusetts, particularly Cambridge and Lowell, with his Rolling Thunder Revue in 1975.

 Once the king of folk music, he reunited with the queen, Joan Baez, during the rollicking, improvisational concert tour.